gi44n/gi44n/README.md

 </div>

-I’m Full-Stack Developer, with focus on AI and AI agents, currently pursuing a bachelor’s degree while building experience as a Full-Stack developer.
-I work with Golang, python, PHP, and JavaScript, focusing on designing and developing scalable web applications across both front-end and back-end environments.
-My goal is to grow my career in software development and later specialize in AI and Data analytics, combining development, security, and operations to build more secure and reliable systems.
-I’m always eager to learn new technologies and continuously expand my skills.
+I’m Full-Stack Dev, with focus on AI and AI agents.
+I work with Golang, python, PHP, and JavaScript, focusing on designing and developing scalable web applications.
+My goal is specialize in AI and Data analytics, combining development, security, and operations to build more secure and reliable systems.
 </p>

 ---